ArthurClemens/mithril-infinite/README.md

 * Store current "page" in url so the location can be bookmarked.
 * Smarter handling of "no data found" (works fine if maxPages is set, otherwise gives 404 in console).
-* Optimize page load order
+* Optimize page load order, for example de-prioritize loading of the previous page.
-* Support other types of data input
+* `after` content does not work well with "loadable space" (example "short content").